Antonio Ruiz de Montoya: Life

-Montoya was born in Lima, Peru, on 13 June 1585.
+Montoya was born in Lima, Peru on 13 June 1585.
 He entered the Society of Jesus on 1 November 1606.
 In the same year, he accompanied Diego Torres, the first provincial of Paraguay, to this mission.

 In co-operation with José Cataldino and Simon Mazeta, he founded the Reductions of Guayra.
-He also brought a number of tribal groups into the Catholic Church, and is said to have personally baptized 100,000 Indians.
-As head of the missions from 1620 he had charge of the "Reductions" on the upper and middle course of the Paraná River, on the Uruguay River, and the Tape River, and added thirteen further "reductions" to the twenty-six already existing.
+He also brought a number of tribal groups into the Catholic Church, and is said to have personally baptized 100,000 Indigenous people.
+As head of the missions from 1620, he had charge of the missions on the upper and middle course of the Paraná River, on the Uruguay River, and the Tape River; he added thirteen missions to the twenty-six already existing.

-When the missions of Guayra were endangered by the incursions of Paulistas from Brazil in search of slaves, Mazeta and Montoya resolved to move the Christian Indians, about 15,000 in number, to the reductions in Paraguay, partly by water with the aid of seven hundred rafts and numberless canoes, and partly by land through the forest.
+When the missions of Guayra were endangered by the incursions of Paulistas from Brazil in search of slaves, Mazeta and Montoya resolved to move the Christian Indians, about 15,000 in number, to the reductions in Paraguay, partly by water using several hundred rafts and canoes, and partly by land through the forest.
 The plan was successfully carried out in 1631.
 "This expedition", says von Ihering, "is one of the most extraordinary undertakings of this kind known in history" [Globus, LX (1891), 179].